-Under the new Marine Meteorological Broadcast system, GMDSS (Global Marine Distress Safety System) of IMO/WMO, India issues two bulletins at 0900 and 1800 UTC everyday for broadcast through INMARSAT SAFETY SYSTEM.
+^{} Under the new Marine Meteorological Broadcast system, GMDSS (Global Marine Distress Safety System) of IMO/WMO, India issues two bulletins at 0900 and 1800 UTC everyday for broadcast through INMARSAT SAFETY SYSTEM.
 Additional bulletins are broadcast during Cyclone period.

-To comply IMO/WMO GMDSS and marine Meteorological Broadcast System Pakistan issues the high seas forecast / Marine bulletins for metarea-IX daily at 0700 UTC for broadcast through INMARSAT SAFEYNET SYSTEM.
+^{} To comply IMO/WMO GMDSS and marine Meteorological Broadcast System Pakistan issues the high seas forecast / Marine bulletins for metarea-IX daily at 0700 UTC for broadcast through INMARSAT SAFEYNET SYSTEM.
 These bulletins are issued at 1900 UTC if so required.

 Tropical cyclone warnings for the high seas contains the following informations:

-- (a) Type of warning and name of the centre - (b) Name of the system - (c) Date and time of reference in UTC - (d) Type of disturbance (depression, cyclonic storm, etc.); - (e) Location in terms of latitude and longitude or with reference to well-known landmarks - (f) Direction and speed of movement of the disturbance - (g) Extent of affected area - (h) Wind speed or force and direction in the affected areas - (i) Sea and swell condition in affected areas (in qualitative terms) - (j) Other important information such as future position of disturbances
+- (a) Type of warning and name of the issuing centre - (b) Name of the system and name of the basin - (c) Date and time of reference in UTC - (d) Type of disturbance (depression, cyclonic storm, etc.)L - (e) Location in terms of latitude and longitude or with reference to well-known landmarks and ECP - (f) Direction and speed of movement of the disturbance - (g) Extent of affected area in nautical miles - (h) Wind speed or force and direction in the affected areas - (i) Sea and swell condition in affected areas (in qualitative terms) - (j) Other important information such as future position of disturbances

-Items (a), (b), (c), (d),(e), (f) ,(g) and (h) listed above should always be included in the warning bulletins.
+Items (a), (b), (c), (d),(e), (f),(g) and (h) listed above should always be included in the warning bulletins.